Spain's Ono pushes on with stock market listing plans

 The bid by Vodafone - its second after a first offer was rejected - fits with its new strategy of using some of the proceeds from the $130 billion sale of its U.S. arm to invest in its core European networks to allow it to offer bundled services to consumers and offload traffic from its mobile networks.

-In Spain, where a long recession has reduced the sums consumers are willing to pay for telephony, Vodafone has been working with Orange (ORAN.PA) to build a fiber network in major cities, mainly Madrid and Barcelona, to offer a wider range of services.
+In Spain, where a long recession has reduced the sums consumers are willing to pay for telephony, Vodafone has been working with Orange to build a fibre network in major cities, mainly Madrid and Barcelona, to offer a wider range of services.

 A deal for Ono could work well as the Spanish company is more focused in smaller cities and rural areas and analysts say it would be a stronger fit than with Liberty.